Red Velvet Macarons

 Making These Red Velvet Macarons in Advance & Storage Tips

-• You need to let French macarons mature for a few hours or overnight in the fridge before eating them.
+French macarons need to mature for a few hours or overnight in the fridge before eating them.
 This gives them their best texture and taste.

 Let Me Know What You Think!